autognc/starfish/README.rst

 The ``Sequence.bake`` method also provides an easy way to 'preview' sequences that you're working on in Blender.
 See ``Sequence`` for more detail.

-Postprocessing
+Utils
+""""""""""
+The ``utils`` module provides a few more functions that may be useful for core image generation, such as ``random_rotations`` or ``uniform_sphere``.

+Annotation
 """""""""""""""""""
-Starfish also contains a (currently small) ``postprocessing module`` for common image postprocessing operations.
+Starfish also contains an ``annotation`` module that provides utility functions related to annotating generated data.

-One common type of annotation generated for computer vision task is some sort of segmentation mask (e.g. using the `ID Mask Node <https://docs.blender.org/manual/en/latest/compositing/types/converter/id_mask.html>`) where having perfectly uniform colors is important.
+* One common type of annotation generated for computer vision tasks is some sort of segmentation mask (e.g. using the `ID Mask Node <https://docs.blender.org/manual/en/latest/compositing/types/converter/id_mask.html>`_) where having perfectly uniform colors is important.
 Unfortunately, I've often encountered an issue in Blender where the output colors differ
   slightly: for example, instead of the background being solid ``rgb(0, 0, 0)`` black, it will actually be a random mix of ``rgb(0, 0, 1)``, ``rgb(1, 1, 0)``, etc. The ``normalize_mask_colors``
   function can be used to clean up such images.

-Once a mask has been cleaned up, ``get_bounding_boxes_from_mask`` and ``get_centroids_from_mask`` can be used to get the bounding boxes and centroids of segmented areas, respectively.
+* Once a mask has been cleaned up, ``get_bounding_boxes_from_mask`` and ``get_centroids_from_mask`` can be used to get the bounding boxes and centroids of segmented areas, respectively.
+* Another common type of annotation is keypoints: e.g. where particular 3D points on the object appear in the 2D image.
+  ``generate_keypoints`` can be used to automatically generate evenly distributed 3D keypoints from an object's mesh; ``project_keypoints_onto_image`` can then take these keypoints and map them to 2D image locations after rendering a particular frame.

 Example Script
 ^^^^^^^^^^^^^^^^^^^^^^